IgniteUI/igniteui-docfx/en/components/grids_templates/selection.md

 > Go to [Cell selection topic](cell_selection.md) for more information.

 The [`selectable` property]({environment:angularApiUrl}/classes/igxcolumncomponent.html#selectable) enables you to specify the following options for each **column**:
-- false - the corresponding column selection will be disabled for the @@igComponent
+- false - the corresponding column selection will be disabled for the @@igxComponent
 - true - the corresponding column selection will be enabled for the @@igComponent
 - This lead to the following three variations:
  - Single selection - <kbd>mouse click</kbd> over the column cell.